 But Persia was a rebellious nation.
 It had a long democratic tradition.
 Persia’s prime minister, Mohammad Mosaddegha, nationalised the oil industry – the right thing to do.
 It advanced the cause of Persian national sovereignty.
 As far as he was concerned Persia’s resources belonged to its population.

-England was furious.
+England was furious to lose its oil revenues.
 Just as British nationalists talk of Scotland as a poor house, the USA and the UK addressed Persia in disparaging terms as a backwater, its people uneducated.
 Does that sound familiar?

 A New York Times editorial praised the coup.
 “Underdeveloped countries, [ouch!] with rich resources now have an object lesson in the heavy cost that must be paid by one of their number which goes berserk with fanatical nationalism.”
 [My emphasis.]